Maple Pumpkin Spice Syrup for Pumpkin Spice Lattes

 I’ve told Gina we will work it out.
 Thankfully this girl can cook!
 Unfortunately, she has other vices.
 My clothing crazed daughter will simply need to shop smart for her Fall and Winter 2011 fashions and creatively use what she already has in her TWO walk-in closets!
 Cheap thrills, budget entertainment, ladies night and happy hour 2 for 1 drinks will also help this short on cash girl get through these next few months.
 But what about those Pumpkin Spice Lattes that just happen to seasonally appear and SHE and I love so dearly???

 Answer: we make them at home!
 And not just for less money, but healthier too!
 A typical Grande Pumpkin Spice Latte comes in at a nice 380 calories (that’s with 2% milk) and whipped cream while costing somewhere between $3 -$5!

 A main ingredient to the latte is the Pumpkin Spice Syrup.
-Made with agave instead of sugar; all the guilt of a sugary drink is gone!
 I’ve seen dozens of these recipes out on the internet over the years using sugar and varying the spices.
 A batch of this syrup will last in the refrigerator for a month, if it actually lasts that long!

 Along with mixing it in my espresso, the uses for this syrup are endless!
-Think about swirling it into oatmeal or granola for a sweet pumpkin spice flavor; adding it to maple syrup for a pumpkin syrup for pancakes and French toast and let’s not forget cocktail time!
-Mix with 1 oz syrup to 2 oz vanilla vodka and 1 oz Kahlua for a pumpkin martini! – dip the rim in cinnamon sugar, yum!
+Think about swirling it into oatmeal or granola for a sweet pumpkin spice flavor; or as a maple syrup for pancakes and French toast.
+And if you’re so inclined for a cocktail; mix with 1 oz syrup to 2 oz vanilla vodka and 1 oz Kahlua for a pumpkin martini! – dip the rim in cinnamon sugar, yum!

 Pumpkin Spice Syrup